muldjord/skyscraper/docs/CLIHELP.md

   --cleandb                  Remove media files that have no entry in the db
                              and vice versa.
 Set specific db folder with '-d' otherwise default db folder is used.
-  --mergedb <folder>         Merge data from the specified db folder into local
+  --mergedb &lt;folder&gt;         Merge data from the specified db folder into local
                              destination db.
 Set db you wish to merge from with this flag.
 Set destination db folder with '-d' otherwise default db folder is used as destination.
-  --purgedb <resources>      Purges all requested resources from the localdb
+  --purgedb &lt;resources&gt;      Purges all requested resources from the localdb
                              resource cache.
 You can define either module 'm:[module]' or type 't:[type]' or both
                              comma-separated (example